sanger-tol/tolqc/tolqc-api/README.md

 ### Extra fields

-Models may support extra fields, that are not defined in the schema, by specifying an ExtColumn named 'ext'.
+Models may support extra fields, that are not defined in the schema, by inheriting adding an ExtColumn to the model (named 'ext'), inheriting the schema from BaseExtSchema, and the Meta class in said schema from BaseExtSchemaMeta

 These can be added to, in POST/PATCH requests, by specifying key:value pairs that should be added in the resource-level meta (see JSON:API spec), in a field named "ext".